Projective module: Projective vs. free modules

 The difference between free and projective modules is, in a sense, measured by the algebraic K-theory group K0(R); see below.

 Projective vs. flat modules

 Every projective module is flat.
-The converse is in general not true: the abelian group Q is a Z-module which is flat, but not projective.
+The converse is in general not true: the abelian group Q is a Z-module that is flat, but not projective.

 Conversely, a finitely related flat module is projective.